dictation-toolbox/natlink/README.md

 **Info**
 - By default, config files for Natlink are stored in the `.natlink` subdirectory of the Home directory (something like `C:\Users\User`).
-   - When you want to change this default location, specify a valid directory in the environment variable DICTATIONTOOLBOXUSER (for example `C:\Users\Your-User-Name\Documents\.natlink`).
+   - When you want to change this default location, specify a valid directory in the environment variable DICTATIONTOOLBOXUSER:
+     - For example `C:\Users\Your-User-Name\Documents`.
+     - You can also choose `C:\Users\Your-User-Name\Documents\.dictationtoolbox`.
-     The `.natlink` directory (with config file `natlinkstatus.ini`) will be created in this directory.
+   - The `.natlink` directory (with config file `natlinkstatus.ini`) will be created in the Home or DICTATIONTOOBOXUSER directory.
-   - If natlink is properly registered `natlink.pyd` file path location stored in `natlinkstatus.ini`
+   - If natlink is properly registered, the `natlink.pyd` file path location stored in `natlinkstatus.ini` in the `.natlink` directory
+   - Other config info, from

 **Support**
  - Review current [issues](https://github.com/dictation-toolbox/natlink/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc)